-Dev Days 17 will look towards the event horizon of 2017 and beyond.
+This year's Dev Days will look towards the event horizon of 2017 and beyond.
 As part of the preparation for future challenges, we're going to introduce Spring 5 as a brand-new generation of the framework and selected feature highlights in the context of modern system environments.

-By examining impact mapping, the conference will help your software survive and thrive in a world of shifting technologies.
-The value of communication, organizational learning, proper risk assessment, and the pitfalls of Groupthink will be examined through spacefaring attempts made by NASA, helping us learn from the past when looking into the future of software development.
+By examining impact mapping, the conference will help your software survive and thrive in a world of shifting tech.
+Communication, organizational learning, proper risk assessment, and the pitfalls of Groupthink will be examined through spacefaring attempts made by NASA, helping us learn from the past when looking into the future of software development.

 This year’s lineup includes Infobip’s finest, as well as international experts

 Spring Framework 5 (scheduled for general availability in June) comes with a strong focus on several themes: reactive web applications based on Reactive Streams, functional configuration with Java 8 as well as the Kotlin language, comprehensive support for JDK 9 and HTTP/2, plus the latest API generations in the Enterprise Java ecosystem.
 This talk presents the overall story in the context of wider industry trends, highlighting Spring's unique programming model strategy.